wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 The first is that it keeps sensitive data safe.
 For example, you may not want whoever downloads your source code to have access to an API key you are using.

-The second is using environment variables means you do not have to update your source code when they change.
+The second advantage is that when you use environment variables, you do not have to update your source code when your secrets change.

-For example, say your code needed to change based on the operating system user.
+For example, say your code ran differently based on the operating system the user is running.
 Instead of changing your source code every time you run the code with a different user, you can have the value update automatically by using an environment variable.

-Using environment variables from your operating system can cause problems, however, and there are other ways to deal with them in your programs, which we will discuss later.

 ## Installing Python